InspiringGroup-Lab/CoGNN/README.md

 ## 4 Evaluation

 Now let's head for the full evaluations corresponding to the key results obtained in our paper.
+Fully running all the experiments in our paper might **take 3 days or more**.
+You can selectively verify some specific settings.

+**Cautions:**
-**After running each part of the evaluation, you'd better clean the `preprocess/` folder.
-Otherwise you disk space would soon be consumed up.**
+- After running each part of the evaluation, you'd better **clean the `preprocess/` folder**.
+Otherwise you disk space would soon be consumed up.

-**DO NOT** clean the log and comm folders, since they would be used for plot.
+- **DO NOT** clean the log and comm folders, since they would be used for plot.

 Set up a container and cd to our evaluation scripts:
 ```bash